rachedkko/jabref/README.md

 It is commonly used in java and even more specifically in this project : we found multiples example of it.
 Due to the overall software architecture and context, we thought that the Template Method was pertinent design pattern to implement a proper shutdown.

-- Point 4 : Your patch is clean in that it (a) removes but does not comment out obsolete code and (b) does not produce extraneous output that is not required for your task (such as debug output) and (c) does not add unnecessary whitespace changes (such as adding or removing empty lines).
+#### Point 4 : Your patch is clean in that it (a) removes but does not comment out obsolete code and (b) does not produce extraneous output that is not required for your task (such as debug output) and (c) does not add unnecessary whitespace changes (such as adding or removing empty lines).

+To check that our patch is clean, the easiest way to do so is by going in the Action tab of Jabref and looking for our final commit (https://github.com/JabRef/jabref/actions/runs/8132451279).
+As you can see, all tests checking for style pass, which means that our patch respects the style of JabRef.
+You may also go on the  `latexcitation-filemonitor-issue-10585` and take a look at the latest code on it to check that our patch is clean.

-- Point 6 : You can argue critically about the benefits, drawbacks, and limitations of your work carried out, in the context of current software engineering practice, such as the SEMAT kernel (covering alphas other than Team/Way of Working).
+#### Point 6 : You can argue critically about the benefits, drawbacks, and limitations of your work carried out, in the context of current software engineering practice, such as the SEMAT kernel (covering alphas other than Team/Way of Working).

 The alpha we will use to critically analyse our work will be the "Requirements" alpha; we found this alpha to be the most applicable as the point of this project is to help address the issue of our stakeholders, in this case, the maintainers of the codebase.
 Through this, we can use the satisfaction of our stakeholders to determine our current capabilities.
 We have determined for the "Requirements" alpha, we are at the "Coherent" stage.